-Proven Provider: A Proven Provider is:
+Proven Provider: A Proven Provider proven provider is:

-- (a) two or more persons who had primary or significant responsibility serving, for at least five years, in a leadership role in a school or similar program that has a record of academic success and organizational viability; - (b) a non-profit education management organization or non-profit charter management organization, in operation for at least five years, that has a record of academic success and organizational viability; - (c) the board of trustees of an existing charter school that has a record of academic success and organizational viability; or - (d) an education management organization, charter management organization, or school support organization that has a record of academic success and organizational viability in operating or starting public schools with which an applicant proposes to contract.
+- (a) two or more persons who had primary or significant responsibility serving, for at least five years, in a leadership role in a school or similar program that has a record of academic success and organizational viability; - (b) a non-profit education management organization or non-profit charter management organization, in operation for at least five years, that has a record of academic success and organizational viability; - (c) the board of trustees of an existing charter school that has a record of academic success and organizational viability; or

+(d) an education management organization, charter management organization, or school support organization that has a record of academic success and organizational viability in operating or starting public schools with which an applicant proposes to contract.

-Oualifications for Proven Providers are described in 603 CMR 1.04(4).
+Qualifications for Proven Providers are proven providers shall be as described in 603 CMR 1.04 (405(2)).